 - 1 splash heavy cream

-Add the vodka and Kahlúa to an Old Fashioned glass with ice.
+Add the vodka and Kahlúa to a rocks glass filled with ice.

 Top with the heavy cream and stir.